JoshGibsonUOH/ArchOSC-Lab3/README.md

     <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-lightbulb" viewBox="0 0 16 16">
     <path d="M2 6a6 6 0 1 1 10.174 4.31c-.203.196-.359.4-.453.619l-.762 1.769A.5.5 0 0 1 10.5 13a.5.5 0 0 1 0 1 .5.5 0 0 1 0 1l-.224.447a1 1 0 0 1-.894.553H6.618a1 1 0 0 1-.894-.553L5.5 15a.5.5 0 0 1 0-1 .5.5 0 0 1 0-1 .5.5 0 0 1-.46-.302l-.761-1.77a2 2 0 0 0-.453-.618A5.98 5.98 0 0 1 2 6m6-5a5 5 0 0 0-3.479 8.592c.263.254.514.564.676.941L5.83 12h4.342l.632-1.467c.162-.377.413-.687.676-.941A5 5 0 0 0 8 1"/>
 </svg> <strong>Task!</strong>
-TASK: The plus signs you see here will show you different aspects of your network, you should explore each of them, screenshot them and add them to your portfolio, with an explanation of what they are showing.
+The plus signs you see here will show you different aspects of your network, you should explore each of them, screenshot them and add them to your portfolio, with an explanation of what they are showing.
     </div>
 </div>